AramZS/MIRbot/README.md

-PHPIRCBot
+MIRbot
 =========

 ### Written by Xan Manning

-This is a modular PHP bot that I wrote based upon Molobot by CodeDemons.
+MIR (Modular Information Retrieval Bot) is a modular PHP IRC bot that I wrote based upon Molobot by CodeDemons.
 It was created for personal uses but I am releasing it for others to play with.
 I haven't yet explained how modules work but I have included one module that I use on InspIRCd.

 This has been released under the MIT License.